 - Gather evidence.
 We gather evidence to document your injuries, including medical records and physician testimony, when necessary, we also obtain any workplace incident reports or video surveillance if available to show responsibility for the accident and injury.

 - Hold the responsible party accountable.
 We ascertain cause, fault, and liability in your case.
 Then, we use that knowledge to hold the at-fault party responsible for your injuries.

 - Stand up for you.
 When the insurance company wants to put the blame for your injury on you, we stand up for you.

 - Negotiate.
 We have the skills and experience to negotiate with the insurance companies to get our clients a full recovery.

-The Houston personal injury attorney you choose to represent you is equally important.
-When you call Houston knee injury lawyers at Brian White & Associates, PC, here’s what you can expect us to do:
+The personal injury attorney you choose to represent you is equally important.
+When you call Brian White & Associates, PC, here’s what you can expect us to do:

 Our personal injury law firm will work tirelessly to handle your case with care.
-Contact our Houston knee injury lawyers today for a free case consultation.
+Contact us today for a free case consultation.

 We are available 24/7 and there’s no risk in calling.

 There are many types of knee injuries.
 They range in severity.
 You should always seek medical evaluation and treatment after you have suffered a knee injury.